 How will the vaccines be rolled out?

-Because of the huge size of the US, and the logistical challenges of rolling out the vaccine, it will take months or longer to vaccinate the entire population.
+Because of the huge size of the US, and the logistical challenges of rolling out a covid vaccine, it will take months or longer to vaccinate the entire population.
 This creates the question of who will gain access to the vaccine first.
 The CDC has issued guidelines for the first round of doses, recommending that frontline healthcare workers, emergency workers, and residents and employees of nursing homes should receive priority.

 Being vaccinated against Covid will offer strong protection against getting sick, but scientists aren’t sure if it will completely stop the transmission of the virus.
 Even after you’ve been vaccinated, it may still be possible for you to spread the virus to others who haven’t.
 For this reason, it’s important to continue to take precautions until there is widespread immunity in the community.